Best Ultralight Tent Stakes for Backpacking & Thru-Hiking 2026

 Weight

-Almost all tent stakes nowadays are lightweight but when you have all the best ultralight hiking gear and want to cuts some grams here and there they are a good option.
+Almost all tent stakes nowadays are lightweight, but when you have all the best ultralight hiking gear and want to cut some grams here and there,e they are a good option.

-I would recommend buying the best you can afford only when you are replacing broken ones rather than buying new ones and throwing the old ones away.
+I would recommend buying the best you can afford only when you are replacing broken ones, rather than buying new ones and throwing the old ones away.
+If you want the lightest Pachallama 2 Gram tent stake then be prepared to treat them with care.

 The MSR Carbon Core is the best ultralight tent stake